 Hook Agency’s founder Tim Brown recently sat down with Roofing Insights powerhouse Dmitry Lipinskiy to discuss the real cost of Angi Leads.
 Angi Leads, formally known as HomeAdvisor Pro, has been a resource for thousands of contractors across the country.
 But is signing your contracting business up for Angi Leads worth the price?
 Let’s take a look.

-Update – Here’s 3 quick (representative) Angi Leads reviews from around the web in 2023:
+Update – Here are 3 quick (representative) Angi Leads reviews from around the web in 2024:

 Alleged Conflict of Interest and Transparency Issues at Angi Roofing